 - Spare electrical fuses (unless equipped with circuit breakers).

-- Warning devices for parked vehicles (for example, three reflective warning triangles or 6 fuses or 3 liquid burning flares).
+- Warning devices for parked vehicles (for example, three reflective warning triangles or 3 liquid burning flares).

 Method of Inspection.
 You should do a pre-trip inspection the same way each time so you will learn all the steps and be less likely to forget something.

 Approaching the Vehicle.
 Notice general condition.
 Look for damage or vehicle leaning to one side.
 Look under the vehicle for fresh oil, coolant, grease, or fuel leaks.
 Check the area around the vehicle for hazards to vehicle movement (people, other vehicles, objects, low-hanging wires, limbs, etc.).

 Review Last Vehicle Inspection Report.
 Drivers may have to make a vehicle inspection report in writing each day.
 The motor carrier must repair any items in the report that affect safety and certify on the report that repairs were made or were unnecessary.
 You must sign the report only if defects were noted and certified to be repaired or not needed to be repaired.

 Check That the Parking Brakes Are On and the Wheels Chocked.
 You may have to raise the hood, tilt the cab (secure loose things so they don’t fall and break something), or open the engine compartment door.
 Check the following: